History of the Jews in Pakistan: 1971–present

 Magen Shalom, the Bene Israel's only synagogue in Karachi founded under the British Raj, was demolished in 1988 to make way for a shopping plaza by order of General Zia-ul-Haq shortly after the Bene Israel community in Israel petitioned for its maintenance and use as a historical or other community center.
 As per another account, in July 1988 the synagogue was burnt and brought down by religious zealots (where today a building 'Madiha Square' stands).
 The last custodian of the synagogue was Rachel Joseph, now deceased.
 Many Jews who migrated from Pakistan have not updated their status since leaving Pakistan in NADRA's database so the database must be old and there may not actually be as many Jewish Pakistanis left in Pakistan despite NADRA showing existence of Jews in Pakistan.

 Dan Kiesel, a Jew of German origin, was employed as a physiotherapist by the Pakistan Cricket Board from 1995 to 1999.
 His appointment brought some controversy, as Pakistani politicians questioned the hiring an Israeli Jew in the Senate of Pakistan.

 The term "Yehudi" and its variants remains a word of derision when directed at a Bene Israel or anyone else as noted by Reverend John Wilson, one of the founders of University of Bombay (now University of Mumbai).
-In Urdu and Hindi, however, the word simply translates to Jewish.
-The Bene Israel's prayers include intercessions on behalf of Her Majesty as in several Commonwealth countries.
+In Urdu (the national language of Pakistan), however, the word simply translates to 'Jewish'.
+The Bene Israel's prayers include intercessions on behalf of His Majesty as in several Commonwealth countries.
 The Jewish Chronicle of London reported on Karachi's Jews as recently as 2007.

 In general elections 2013, it was reported that 809 adult Jews were enrolled as voters.
 The number of Jewish women voters was 427 against 382 men in the community.
 By 2017, according to the Election Commission of Pakistan around 900 Jews were registered as voters in the country.
 Also in 2017 According to the National Database and Registration Authority, there are 745 registered Jewish families in Pakistan.

-Most of the Karachi Jews now live in Ramla, Israel, Mumbai, India and Toronto, Ontario, Canada with several spread throughout the United States of America and built a synagogue they named Magen Shalome after the Pakistani Synagogue in Ramla.
-Developments in the Middle East peace process led to an alleged visit of Pakistan's government's representative's visit to Israel.
-While, the government denies any such visit to Israel a new controversy broke out when a former minister said that he visited Israel during Nawaz Sharif's tenure as PM.